FOCUS AREA: HEALTH

 Family Guidance Center Evaluation, diagnosis, mental health, and drug and alcohol counseling provided on a sliding fee scale.
 Outreach to rural communities such as Kutztown and Hamburg.

-Greater Reading Mental Health Alliance Advocacy to help individuals and families navigate the social service system and find mental health services.
-Information/referral services and support groups.
+Greater Reading Mental Health Alliance Advocacy to help students and their families navigate the special education system.

 Street Medicine, a program of The Reading Hospital Healthcare and related services directly for the unsheltered homeless, those living in homeless shelters, and those at high risk of being homeless.